 - Scrambling up the dunes near Sossusvlei and sliding back down or zooming down the dunes of Swakopmund on a sandboard.

 - Sitting around a campfire under the twinkling stars of the Milky Way.

 - Spending a day canoeing on the Orange River or kayaking among seals, turtles, and dolphins off the coast near Swakopmund.

 Travel Tips for a Family Safari in Namibia

 It’s a good idea to pick two or three destinations and spend longer at each one rather than trying to see all the highlights of Namibia at once.

-Driving distances in Namibia are very long and you won’t get the most out of your family holiday if most of it is spent in the car with the kids getting restless in the backseat.
+Driving distances in Namibia are very long, and you won’t get the most out of your family safari in Namibia if most of it’s spent in the car with the kids getting restless in the backseat.

-If you’re travelling over the border to Botswana or South Africa after your trip to Namibia you must have unabridged birth certificates for your children.
+If you’re travelling over the border to Botswana or South Africa after your trip to Namibia, you must have unabridged birth certificates for your children.